The Spizzwinks

 The Spizzwinks, stylized as The Spizzwinks(?), are an a cappella singing group of undergraduates from Yale University.
 Founded in late 1913, the Spizzwinks(?) are the oldest underclassman a cappella group in the United States, dating back to a first performance in early 1914.

 Composed of roughly sixteen people, with exact numbers depending on the year, the Spizzwinks perform concerts and teach masterclasses through extensive international and domestic touring schedules.
-Through four principal tours each year, during Yale College's fall, winter, spring and summer recesses respectively, the Spizzwink Promise guarantees each member that he will tour on six continents and in his hometown during his three years in the group.
-The group is a 501(c)(3) non-profit organization organization.
+Through four principal tours each year, during Yale College's fall, winter, spring and summer recesses respectively, the Spizzwink Promise guarantees each member that they will tour on six continents and in their hometown during their three years in the group.
+The group is a 501(c)(3) non-profit organization.

 History

 In 1913, four young men met at Mory's Temple Bar, Yale's historic tavern, to create a light-hearted alternative to the more serious Whiffenpoofs (composed solely of Yale College seniors).
 They decided upon the "Spizzwinks," a reference to a mythical creature to which the Corn Blight of 1906 had been whimsically attributed.
 Because the editor of the Yale Banner was unsure how to spell the fledgling group's name, he added a question mark in parentheses to the headline announcing its foundation.
 The group liked the look of "Spizzwinks(?)" and has officially adopted the symbol as both a part of its name and as a logo.